E1 Long Distance Path

 In addition to the advice gained from the articles listed above, one must also be prepared with some accommodation and resupply plans.

 For cabins or huts in the Nordic countries, see Hiking in the Nordic countries#Sleep.
 Some are unmanned, either locked (in which case you want to have the key) or unlocked.
 Some need an advance reservation.
-Some are free for independent hikers, some are paid by a honour system.
+Some are free for independent hikers, some are paid by an honour system.
 In the wilderness huts latecomers have an absolute right to the facilities: make room or leave – you did have time to get warm.
 There are also manned cabins.
 Even most of the manned cabins work mostly by self service: you are supposed to make firewood, carry water from the well and clean up, in unmanned cabins you need to know how to handle the stove and do some basic maintenance.
 Some of the open wilderness huts are Spartan indeed, with little more than a wood fired stove and some kind of bed (without even mattress), while some of the manned ones resemble hostels or B&Bs.

 Get in